Greece Moments Greece Moments

 Griechenland Schiffswrack Dimitrios Peloponnes Halbinsel

 Ghost ship, smuggler’s boat or human error?
-As well as the much more well-known Zakynthos Shipwreck, the freighter was shipwrecked here by a violent storm around 1980.
-Since then, the giant has been rusting away and offering visitors a spectacular photo opportunity.
+Much like the more famous Zakynthos Shipwreck, this freighter ran aground here during a violent storm around 1980.
+Since then, the giant has been slowly rusting away, offering visitors a spectacular photo opportunity.

 💡 Weather in Mani: The climate in Mani has its peculiarities.
-Even though the summers are hot and dry, there may be cloudiness and short rain showers due to the mighty Taygetos Mountains.
-Until the end of May, a thick cloud cover hangs over the mountains for days.
+Even though summers are hot and dry, cloudiness and brief rain showers are possible due to the mighty Taygetos Mountains.
+Through to the end of May, a thick layer of cloud can hang over the mountains for days at a time.
 You can find more information about the weather in the Peloponnese in our article: Best time to visit Greece

 Mani Beaches: Our Favorites

-Almirou Natural light pebble beach on the west coast north of Vathia.
-Interesting rock and cave formations and crystal clear sea water.
-From the asphalt road it is about 300 m walk down to the coast.
+Almirou A natural light pebble beach on the west coast, north of Vathia.
+Interesting rock and cave formations and crystal clear water.
+From the asphalt road it is about a 300 m walk down to the coast.

-Ampelo Picturesque bay on the east coast, accessible via the hamlet of Ag.
+Ampelo A picturesque bay on the east coast, accessible via the hamlet of Ag.
 Kiprianos.
 White pebble beach and turquoise blue water.
-A small section is organized with loungers and umbrellas.
-Food and beverage delivery service.
+A small section is set up with loungers and umbrellas.
+Food and beverage service available.

-Chalikia Vatta Beautiful bay on the east coast near Flomochori.
-White pebbles and crystal clear waters.
-The local taverns provide loungers and umbrellas, even free of charge if consumed.
-Unfortunately, there are hardly any parking facilities, especially in the high season.
+Chalikia Vatta A beautiful bay on the east coast near Flomochori.
+White pebbles and crystal clear water.
+The local tavernas provide loungers and umbrellas, even free of charge with a purchase.
+Unfortunately, parking is very limited, especially during the high season.

 Peloponnes Rundreise Sehenswürdigkeiten Vata Beach Kotronas